sfmsharifi/jsonplaceholder-client/README.md

 ## Technologies Used
 - Python 3.10+
 - Requests library
-- pytest for testing
+- Pytest for testing
-- requests-mock for mocking API responses
+- Requests-mock for mocking API responses
 - GitHub Actions for CI/CD

 ## Getting Started